in Artesia, which consists of twelve townhomes, has been

 and association whether the association uses the management company's

-maintenance services or not.
+or not.
 Your association would be

 best served if you used a management company that does not offer